 I think that doing it without dynamic casting is the hardest part of the exercise.

-Consider it a stretch goal and come back to it if you have time.You will implement the Structure
+Consider it a stretch goal and come back to it if you have time.You will implement the Structure class.
+You can provide and declarations

-You will also implement a printElement
+You will also implement a printElement function overload for Structures

 themselves.

-Note: This means that Structure
+Note: This means that Structures can contain Structures, and the entire

 construct is hierarchical.
-This should simply use the print
+This should simply use the print method of the

-passed in Structure
+passed in Structure.

 Your solution must be able to support adding any element that is assignable,

-overload, even if it is not present in the
+copyable, and has a printElement overload, even if it is not present in the

 provided code.
 In other words, you code should again be extensible without